- 1 Purpose

 - Where Discrimination, Bullying, Harassment, Victimisation or Vilification is found to have occurred, this may be considered as misconduct or serious misconduct and disciplinary action may be commenced against the person against whom the findings were made.

-- Where disciplinary action is recommended against an Employee or a Student, the Head (Students and Communities) will advise the Vice-Chancellor.
+- Where disciplinary action is recommended against an Employee or a Student, the Pro Vice-Chancellor (Student Services) will advise the Vice-Chancellor.
 The Vice-Chancellor will determine whether or not disciplinary action should be commenced against the person(s), subject to the findings.

 - Where it is determined that disciplinary action should commence against an Employee, the process of Clause 33 “Disciplinary Action” and Clause 34 “Disciplinary Action for Misconduct or Serious Misconduct” of the University's Enterprise Agreement will apply.

 - Where it is determined that disciplinary action should commence against a Student of the University, the Student Code of Conduct Policy will apply.

 - The Vice-Chancellor will provide written advice of the Decision to both the Complainant and the Respondent.

 A Student found guilty of misconduct under the Student Code of Conduct Policy and pursuant procedures may lodge a Non-Academic Appeal against that Decision and/or the Decision of the Vice-Chancellor in relation to penalties/restitution, if any.
 The process for lodging an Appeal is contained within the Non-Academic Appeal Procedure.